waldur/ansible-waldur-generator/README.md

 ## Key Features

--   **Clean Architecture**: Logic is separated into dedicated Parser, Builder, and Orchestrator components for maintainability and testability.
--   **Convention-driven**: Infers SDK module paths from OpenAPI `tags`.
+-   **Plugin-Based Architecture**: The generator is fully extensible.
+New module types (`resource`, `action`, `facts`, etc.) can be added as self-contained plugins without modifying the core generator code.
+-   **Entry Point Discovery**: Plugins are discovered automatically using Python's standard `importlib.metadata` entry points, allowing them to be distributed as separate packages.
 -   **Schema-driven**: Automatically generates Ansible module parameters (name, type, choices, description, required status) from OpenAPI `requestBody` schemas.
--   **Smart Resolvers**: Automatically generates code to convert user-friendly names or UUIDs into API URLs, using efficient `retrieve` (for UUIDs) and `list` (for names) lookups.
+-   **Smart Resolvers**: Automatically generates code to convert user-friendly names or UUIDs into API URLs.
--   **Strict Validation**: Fails early with clear error messages if the configuration is inconsistent with the API specification (e.g., a required resolver is missing).
+-   **Strict Validation**: Fails early with clear, aggregated error messages if the configuration is inconsistent with the API specification.
--   **Type-safe**: Generates code that uses typed model classes from the SDK for request bodies.
--   **Conditional Code Generation**: Helper functions (like resolvers) are only added to the generated module if they are actually needed.
--   **Automatic Documentation**: Generates not just the module code, but also the complete `DOCUMENTATION` and `EXAMPLES` sections in valid YAML format.
+-   **Automatic Documentation**: Generates the complete `DOCUMENTATION` and `EXAMPLES` sections in valid YAML format.

 ## Getting Started